kathyrollo/jcucumberng-framework/README.md

 - http://automationpractice.com/index.php
 - http://simplydo.com/projector/

 No further configurations needed at this point.
-The tests will run against the application under test (AUT) in [headless browser](https://en.wikipedia.org/wiki/Headless_browser) mode using ChromeDriver as defined in `framework.properties`.
+The tests will run in [headless browser](https://en.wikipedia.org/wiki/Headless_browser) mode using ChromeDriver as defined in `framework.properties`.

 **To run the tests:**